 (The following is the same post that I made on the Oculus Rift Developer Forums)

-I’d appreciate any thoughts or feedback.
+I’d also appreciate any thoughts or feedback.
 If you have any cool ideas or encounter issues with the game please let me know so that I can try to include or fix them in the next version.
-There are a lot of thing that I’d like to do, so I’ll see what’s possible.
+There are a lot of things that I’d like to do, so I’ll see what’s possible.

-For those of you who easily get motion sick, there’s an option to reduce rotation sensitivity in the settings section of the in-game menu.
+For those of you who get motion sickness easily, there’s an option to reduce rotation sensitivity in the settings section of the in-game menu.
 You can adjust that to help reduce motion sickness; if you’re using an xbox controller I’d recommend increasing the sensitivity to 4 or 5.
 Changing the sensitivity should help a little, but if you're very sensitive to fast motion I'd suggest pacing yourself and taking in the sights versus running around as fast as you can.

 Upwards was developed on a Mac, so there might be a few problems with the PC version (I was noticing issues with jumping while holding sprint and mesh flickering in the PC version).

 Be sure to check out the game mechanics list in the starting menu area, it's useful to know that you can double jump, wall jump, etc. Thanks and enjoy!